crim-ca/VestaCompose/README.rst

 ----------

 You can use a checked-out version of this repository to run a personalized docker-compose for you testing or development needs.
+Personalization might take the form of additionnal containers or modified parameters.
 To do so, create a docker-compose.override.yml file in which you will define new services, define paths to your own configuration files and so on.
 See docker documentation at : https://docs.docker.com/compose/extends/